top of page

 Bill of Sale Notarization: When It’s Required in Florida

 A bill of sale is one of the most commonly used documents in Florida transactions—yet it’s also one of the most misunderstood when it comes to notarization.
-Many people assume a bill of sale always needs to be notarized, while others assume it never does.
-The truth lies somewhere in between.
-What Is a Bill of Sale?
-A bill of sale is a written document that records the transfer of ownership of personal property from one party to another.
-It commonly includes: Buyer and sell
+Some people assume it always needs to be notarized, while others believe it never does.
+The reality depends on the situation.
+At Mobile Notaries of SWFL, we help buyers and sellers across Southwest Florida properly notarize bills of sale when required—avoiding delays, disputes, and rejected paperwork.
+What Is a Bill of Sa

 Gus Oros